Home » News » How to Read the Japanese Candles

 In this section, we read the price action through a cluster of 2 candles and 3 candles

-I. The cluster of 2 candles.
+I. The cluster of 2 candles

-When reading the candles, we need to compare the current candle with the previous candles to find the next direction of the market
+When reading the candles, we need to compare the current candle with the previous candles to find the next direction of the market If you are in the market for clothes, our platform is your best choice!
+The largest shopping mall!

 1. Smaller range – Decreasing volatility. show that the volatility has decreased through decreasing candle size.